matterholt/matterPage/src/content/blog/2022/2020-10-14-ImperativeDeclarative/index.md

 ---
+layout: ../../../../layouts/writeups/MdWriteUpLayout.astro
 title: Imperative vrs Declarative
-date: 2020-10-14
+pubDate: 2020-10-14
 published: true
-slug: Figuring out what Imperative programing and Declarative programing
+slug: Figuring out what Imperative programming and Declarative programming
 ---

 I enjoy working with React.js , and since React is just javascript there should be a good foundation on Javascript.
-To be an engineer knowledge on general programing is good to have.
-So here is a blip of understanding, when a programing is Imperative or Declarative.
+To be an engineer knowledge on general programming is good to have.
+So here is a blip of understanding, when a programming is Imperative or Declarative.

 React abstract the Imperative browser API.
 By abstracting the browser API, React would be declarative when working with browser API.